-Supplemental Schedule - Investment Risk Interrogatories December 31, 2022
+Supplemental Schedule - Investment Risk Interrogatories December 31, 2023

-Each of the 10 largest aggregate mortgage interests.
-The aggregate mortgage interest represents the combined value of all mortgage secured by the same property or came group of properties.
-None 18.
+16. With respect to mortgage loans reported in Schedule B, state the amounts and percentages of the reporting entity's total admitted assets.
+Mortgage loans reported in Schedule B less than 2.5% of the reporting entity's total admitted assets, therefore detail not required for Interrogatories 16 and 17.
+Yes [X] No[] Each of the ten largest aggregate mortgage interests.
+The aggregate mortgage interest represents the combined value of all mortgage secured by the same property or same group of properties. ı None 18.
 State the amounts and percentages of the reporting entity's total admitted assets held in each of the five largest investments in one parcel or group of contiguous parcels of real estate reported in Schedule A, excluding property occupied by the company.
 Assets held in each of the five largest investments in one parcel or group of contiguous parcels of real estate reported in Schedule A less than 2.5% of the reporting entity's total admitted assets, therefore, detail not required for Interrogatory 18.
-Yes [X] No [] 19.
-State the aggregate amounts and percentages of the reporting entity's total admitted assets held in mezzanine real estate loans.
+Yes [X] No[] 19.
+State the aggregate amounts and percentages of potential exposure for mezzanine real estate loans.
 Assets held in mezzanine real estate loans are less than 2.5% of the reporting entity's admitted assets, therefore detail not required for Interrogatory 19.
-Yes [X] No []
+Yes [X] No[]

-Supplemental Schedule - Reinsurance Summary Schedule December 31, 2022
+Supplemental Schedule - Reinsurance Summary Schedule December 31, 2023